-Daugherty Township received separate township status in 1893 by four votes.
-Citizens petitioned to separate from Pulaski in 1890, but it failed.
+Daugherty Township received separate township status in 1893 by only four votes.
+Citizens previously petitioned to separate from Pulaski in 1890, but it failed.
 It originally was part of Sewickley Township, which included land of the present Daugherty, New Sewickley and Pulaski townships.
 The decree of the court officially recognized Daugherty Township January 27, 1894.
 The town was named after prominent lawyer, Edward Black Daugherty.

 Fun facts about Daugherty Township: